reeno-evyon/countSquares/README.md

 ## Building and running:
-This solution is self contained and can be build directly using the make command.
+All the packages requied to build the source code is listed in `packages.txt`.
+If required, install them and then build this project directly using the make command.

 Steps to follow:
 ```
 gh repo clone reeno-evyon/countSquares
 cd countSquares
+xargs sudo apt-get install -y < packages.txt
 make all
 bin/squares_counter
 ```